ProfJski/ArtColors/README.md

-# ArtColors
+# ArtColors:
-Intuitive color mixing in subtractive Red-Yellow-Blue color space.
-A traditional art school color wheel and palette selector provides triadic, split-complementary and tetradic color harmonies.
-RGB-to-RYB conversion with simple formulas.
-Built with RayLib and RayGui.
+ArtColors provides intuitive color mixing in **subtractive Red-Yellow-Blue** color space.
+It's a digital version of the traditional art school color wheel and palette selector, which provides triadic, split-complementary,tetradic and analogous color harmonies.
+ArtColors also provides RGB-to-RYB conversion with simple formulas.
+Built with RayLib and RayGui, but the formulas can be used separately.

 *First beta release: March 2020.* See Roadmap.md for details.